wjakob/nanobind/docs/api_core.rst

    See the section on :ref:`creating generic types <typing_generics_creating>` for an example.

-   This feature is only supported on Python 3.9+.
-Nanobind will ignore the attribute in Python 3.8 builds.

 .. cpp:struct:: template <typename T> supplement

    Indicate that ``sizeof(T)`` bytes of memory should be set aside to